 - Using too many reference books

-- I did not give even a single mock paper.
+- Not attempting even a single mock test

 - Presentation and handwriting issues